Polymer Clay Domed Studs, Metallic Inlay, and Gilded Details

 Key takeaways

-- 1Cut matched disc blanks first so the pair is settled before you shape the dome
+- 1Cut matched disc blanks first so the pair is already settled in size before you start shaping any dome

-- 2Dome the front lightly while keeping enough flat, prepared rear area for the planned post pad after cure
+- 2Dome the front lightly while keeping a flat, prepared rear area for the post pad to land on after cure

-- 3Press metallic foil, composite leaf, or gilded spots in shallow passes so the detail sits in the face instead of smearing across it
+- 3Press metallic foil, composite leaf, or gilded spots in shallow passes.
+The detail should sit in the face, not smear across it

-- 4Bake the studs on a flat tile and test any final finish on a sample first so the curve and metallic accents stay clear
+- 4Bake studs flat on a tile and test any final finish on a baked sample so the curve and metallic accents still read crisp

 Domed polymer clay studs look polished when the curve is controlled and the metallic detail feels placed on purpose.
 They look messy when the blank starts drifting, the metallic layer goes on too early, or the top becomes so rounded that the back is harder to use for hardware.

-A workable build order is simple: cut matched discs first, shape a shallow dome second, press the metallic detail in third, then bake on a flat tile so the back stays calm enough for post-placement testing after cure.
+A workable build order is simple: cut matched discs first, shape a shallow dome second, press the metallic detail in third, then bake on a flat tile so the back stays flat enough for post-placement testing after baking and cooling.

 Start With Matched Round Blanks